Time step bigger than the given simulation interval. Please adapt your simulation control settings.

 What Can I Do Now?

-To resolve this error, you need to review your simulation intervals and adjust the time step length to keep the number of time intervals above 1.
+To resolve this error, you need to review your time intervals and adjust the time step length to keep the number of time intervals greater than or equal to 1.